NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 **v.
 Extending the app to run a script**

 A more complex application might involve the execution of a script.
 To do this we would replace the contents of the "command default" box with the name of the script.
-Then place the script in the app ``bin/`` directory, where it would become part of the suite (remember to ``fcm add`` any new files that you add to the suite so they will be added to the repository when you next commit).
+Then place the script in the app ``bin/`` directory.

 Now create a ``bin/`` directory under ``new_app/`` and create a file called ``hello.sh`` with the contents, ::